Floer cohomology in the mirror of the projective plane and a binodal cubic curve: Introduction

+The basis of intersection points $L(0)\cap L(d)$ corresponds to the basis of characters of the algebraic torus $T = (\C^*)^n$ which appear in the $T$-module $H^0(X,\cO_X(d))$.
 The same formula \eqref{eq:int-points} is valid in the case of toric varieties, where the base $B$ is the moment polytope $P$ of the toric variety $X$.
 Abouzaid interprets $P$ as a subset of the base of the torus fibration on $X^\vee = (\C^*)^n$ (the fibration given by the Clifford tori), which moreover appears as a chamber bounded by a tropical variety corresponding to a level set $W^{-1}(c)$ of the superpotential.

-An expert reading this will remark on an interesting feature of these constructions, which is that two affine structures seem to be in play at the same time.

-On a Fano toric manifold, the symplectic affine structure on the base of the torus fibration is isomorphic to the interior of the moment polytope, while the complex affine structure is isomorphic to $\R^n$.
-In our case, the symplectic affine structure on the pair $(\CP^2,D)$ is isomorphic to a bounded region $B$ in $\R^2$ with a singular affine structure, while the complex affine structure is isomorphic to $\R^2$ equipped with a singular affine structure.
-Under mirror symmetry, the adjectives ``symplectic'' and ``complex'' are exchanged, so that the symplectic affine structure on $X^\vee$ has infinite extent, while the complex affine structure is bounded.
-The integral points that parameterize our basis are integral for the complex affine structure on $X^\vee$, even though they come from (in our view) the symplectic geometry of this space, as intersection points of Lagrangian submanifolds.
+As is explained in section \ref{sec:fiber-superpotential}, these features are also present in our case.
+The base $B$ is identified with the base of the torus fibration on $\CP^2\setminus D$, with its symplectic affine structure, and also identified as a subset of base of the torus fibration on $X^\vee$ with its complex affine structure, bounded by the tropicalization of a level set of the superpotential.
+We once again find a bijection between the intersection points of our Lagrangians $L(d)$ and the fractional integral points of the affine base.

 Ongoing work of Gross--Hacking--Keel \cite{gross-hacking-keel} seeks to extend these constructions to other manifolds, such as K3 surfaces, using a purely algebraic and tropical framework.
 In this paper we are concerned with extensions to cases that are tractable from the point of view of symplectic geometry, although the tropical analog of our results is described in section \ref{sec:trop-fuk}.